 Cognitive behavioral therapy and contingency management are two forms of treatment that have shown to be effective in people with co-occurring alcohol addiction and antisocial personality disorder.
 Cognitive behavior therapy seeks to raise someone’s awareness of disturbing behavior patterns to change their behaviors.
 Contingency management uses positive reinforcement to promote beneficial behaviors so that they occur again.

-If you feel that you may be living with ASPD and alcohol abuse, The Recovery Village can help.
+If you feel that you may be living with ASPD and alcohol alcohol abuseabuse, The Recovery Village Drug and Alcohol Rehab can help.
 Mental health professionals can design an individualized treatment plan to address substance use and co-occurring disorders like ASPD.
 Call and speak with a representative to learn more about which treatment program could work for you.

 Alcohol.org.
 “What Is a Young Antisocial Alcoholic Subtype?”
 August 10, 2018.
 Accessed March 9, 2019.

 Buddy, T. “How Low Emotional Response Can Signal Later Alcohol Problems.”
 Very Well Mind, September 7, 2018.
 Accessed March 9, 2019.